-The Lake Monona Waterfront Ad-hoc Committee completed its evaluation of fourteen design team RFQ submissions and five interviewed teams.
-The top scoring teams are Agency Landscape and Planning, James Corner Field Operations, and Sasaki.
+The Lake Monona Waterfront Ad-hoc Committee completed its evaluation of the fourteen RFQ submissions and the five interviewed teams.
+The top scoring teams are Agency Landscape + Planning, James Corner Field Operations, and Sasaki Associates.
 The experience and expertise the selected teams bring to the master planning process are significant, with each team providing a unique perspective on plan development.
-The Ad-hoc Committee is reviewing the design challenge scope of services, and once finalized, the City will contract with each team to participate in the challenge.

 LMW - RFQ and Interview Combined Scoring 07-21-22